-Swabs are taken from air ducts, air filters and surfaces from around the building.
-If any tests come back as positive for the coronavirus, containment and disinfection can happen quickly.
+Swabs are taken from air ducts, air filters, and surfaces from around the building.
+If any tests come back positive for the coronavirus, containment, and disinfection can happen quickly.

 Even though undeniable scientific evidence on how SARS-COV-2 is transmitted has not been documented, the fact that it spreads quickly leads experts to believe that the virus may have multiple ways of being transmitted from a carrier.

 The Centers for Disease Control (CDC) has issued statements that “transmission of coronavirus occurs much more commonly through respiratory droplets than through objects and surfaces, like doorknobs, countertops, keyboards, toys, etc." However, SARS-COV-2 may continue to be active for hours or days on some materials and continue to spread from person – to material – to person.